 The team had consented to the session because they realized (or said they realized) their leadership was in something of a rut.
-New managers had a habit of leaving before their time, frustrated at not being able to gain the autonomy they both expected and were lead to believe would be theirs.
-The team needed new blood; an infusion of fresh air to help move the organization forward.
+New managers had a habit of leaving before their time, frustrated at not gaining the autonomy they both expected, and were lead to believe would be theirs.
+The team needed new blood, an infusion of fresh air to help move the organization forward.
 First, however, they had to understand why they were freezing leaders out.
 What were the day-to-day decisions that had led to this current state?

 Finally, pressed to admit that they must have some regrets in nearly 20 years of leadership, the top executive agreed to talk about a bad hiring decision made several years earlier.
 Ultimately, the session was not productive, and I later recommended the executive find another facilitator to work with the group.

 But hey, this isn’t about me.
-The point is, when one or more influential members of a leadership team have low EI, the entire team functions at low level.
+The point is when one or more influential members of a leadership team have low EI, the entire team functions at a low level.

 Do these things to help your team develop higher levels of EI, and your company will reap the benefits in better communication, reduced conflict, and improved performance.